World Wide Web Consortium: Proposed recommendation (PR)

 A proposed recommendation is the version of a standard that has passed the prior two levels.
 The users of the standard provide input.
 At this stage, the document is submitted to the W3C Advisory Council for final approval.

 While this step is important, it rarely causes any significant changes to a standard as it passes to the next phase.

 W3C recommendation (REC)

-This is the most mature stage of development.
+The standard has been finalized and is now official.
 At this point, the standard has undergone extensive review and testing, under both theoretical and practical conditions.
 The standard is now endorsed by the W3C, indicating its readiness for deployment to the public, and encouraging more widespread support among implementers and authors.

-Recommendations can sometimes be implemented incorrectly, partially, or not at all, but many standards define two or more levels of conformance that developers must follow if they wish to label their product as W3C-compliant.

 Later revisions

 A recommendation may be updated or extended by separately-published, non-technical errata or editor drafts until sufficient substantial edits accumulate for producing a new edition or level of the recommendation.
 Additionally, the W3C publishes various kinds of informative notes which are to be used as references.